×

 If you have not spent a lot of time in Sapporo, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Sapporo, depends on several factors, including your financial situation, long-term plans, and personal preferences.
 If you plan to stay in Sapporo for an extended period and have the financial means, buying a home may be a good investment.
 Owning a property allows you to build equity, customize your living space, and potentially benefit from the appreciation of property values over time.
 Additionally, mortgage interest rates in Japan are relatively low, which could make buying a home more affordable.
 On the other hand, renting a home in Sapporo offers more flexibility and fewer responsibilities.
 If you are unsure about your long-term plans or prefer not to commit to a large financial investment, renting may be the better option.
 Renting allows you to easily relocate if needed and frees you from the responsibilities of property maintenance and taxes.
 Additionally, the rental market in Sapporo offers a wide range of options, making it easier to find a home that suits your needs and budget.
 Ultimately, the decision to buy or rent a home in Sapporo depends on your individual circumstances and preferences.
-It is essential to carefully consider your financial situation, long-term plans, and the local real estate market before making a decision," replied a member in Sapporo.
+It is essential to carefully consider your financial situation, long-term plans, and the local real estate market before making a decision," said one expat in Sapporo.

 What should I pack when moving to Sapporo?